ClickHouse/ClickHouse/docs/en/interfaces/formats.md

 - If `input_format_defaults_for_omitted_fields = 1`, then the default value for `x` equals `0`, but the default value of `a` equals `x * 2`.

 Enabling the option can affect the performance of inserts.

-!!! note "Warning"
+!!! note "Note"
-In version 18.6-19.4 the option was called `insert_sample_with_metadata`.
+In versions 18.6-19.4 the option was called `insert_sample_with_metadata`.

 ### Selecting Data